ruurdk/redis-kind/README.md

 Basics:

-- Multiple (2) k8s clusters in Kind.
+- A configurable number (default = 2) k8s clusters in Kind
 - Deploy [Redis Enterprise (operator)](https://redis.io/docs/latest/operate/kubernetes/architecture/operator/) in all clusters, including the admission controller (Optional).
 - Optional: a loadbalancer ([metallb](https://metallb.universe.tf/)) to let the clusters talk to each other through a "public" endpoint (in the Docker kind network).
 - Optional: an ingress controller ([ingress-nginx](https://github.com/kubernetes/ingress-nginx) / [haproxy-ingress](https://github.com/jcmoraisjr/haproxy-ingress)) to facilitate Redis Operator created Ingress resources.